tan566/web-development-projects/README.md

-- 👋 Hi, I’m @tan566
+- 👋 Hi, I’m tanish kumar
-- 👀 I’m interested in devlopment of technology
-- 🌱 I’m currently learning multiple coding languages and skills
+- 👀 this repository contains the basic projects using HTML, CSS and JS which are only for learning puropse.

 <!---